matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Kubernetes Objects**

-- pod - Wrap one or more containers.
+- pod: Wrap one or more containers.
-- deploy - Scalability and application releases.
+- deploy: Scalability and application releases.
-- ds - One Pod per node.
+- ds: One Pod per node.
-- sts - Stateful app components.
+- sts: Stateful app components.

 ### Networking